Wal Mart Stores : India tightens e-commerce rules, likely to hit Amazon, Flipkart | MarketScreener

 CAIT secretary general Praveen Khandelwal said the new rules will put an embargo on the tactics adopted by the global players to control and dominate retail trade in India through e-commerce.

-In May, CAIT had raised objections to Walmart's $16 billion (£12.66 billion) acquisition of Flipkart saying the deal would create unfair competition and result in predatory pricing.
+In May, CAIT had raised objections to Walmart's $16 billion acquisition of Flipkart saying the deal would create unfair competition and result in predatory pricing.

 The new regulations build on existing rules under which foreign investors can acquire 100 percent of e-commerce companies, with the exception of a model based on inventory from which they are barred.